A Survey Analyzing Generalization in Deep Reinforcement Learning

-The objective of meta-reinforcement learning is to be able to build agents that can learn \textit{how to learn} over time, thus allowing these policies to adapt to a changing environment or even any other changing conditions of the MDP.
 Quite recently, a significant line of research has been conducted to achieve this objective, particularly \cite{oh20} proposes to discover update rules for reinforcement learning.
-This line of work also falls under the policy transformation generalization $\mathcal{G}_\pi$ in Definition \ref{def:policyperturbing} defined in Section \ref{def}.
+This line of work also falls under the algorithmic generalization $\mathcal{G}_\mathbb{A}$ in Definition \ref{def:algorithmicgeneralization} defined in Section \ref{def}.
 Following this work \cite{xu20} proposed a joint meta-learning framework to learn what the policy should predict and how these predictions should be used in updating the policy.
 Recently, \cite{kirsch22} proposes to use symmetry information in discovering reinforcement learning algorithms and discusses meta-generalization.
 There is also some work on enabling reinforcement learning algorithms to discover temporal abstractions \citep{vivek21}.
 In particular, temporal abstraction refers to the ability of the policy to abstract a sequence of actions to achieve certain sub-tasks.
 As it is promised within this subfield, meta-reinforcement learning is considered to be a research direction that could enable us to build deep reinforcement learning policies that can generalize to different environments, to changing environments over time, or even to different tasks.